strauss/hornet-queen/README.md

 For `Int`, two bit sets are used and the negative values are mapped to the positive range (shifted by 1 for avoiding overflows ... see `BitSetBasedSet.kt` for details).

-Here are the maximum sizes of `BitSetBaseSet`
+Here are the maximum sizes of `BitSetBasedSet`

 - `PrimitiveByteSetB`: 32 bytes
 - `PrimitiveShortSetB` and `PrimitiveCharSetB`: 8 KB